top of page

 Box jumps- plyometric exercise

-As runners we are always looking for that thing which can take our performance to the next level, but plyometric exercises often end up getting overlooked by runners.
-Plyometric exercises build up your power to help you sprint faster and help you to run with better economy, leading to less injuries and faster times.
+As runners, we are always looking for that thing that can take our performance to the next level, but plyometric exercises often end up getting overlooked by runners.
+Plyometric exercises build up your power to help you sprint faster and help you to run with better economy, leading to fewer injuries and faster times.
+For us runners it is best to keep the movements we do 'runner-specific' to develop the muscles that help us to run, so use these plyometric exercises for runners as a guide to take your performance to the next level!

-Before moving on to do plyometric exercises it is important that you build up your strength with some running specific exercises.
-Learn more here: https://www.georgelewishealth.com/post/strength-training-for-running
+Before moving on to do plyometric exercises you must build up your strength with some running-specific exercises.
+Learn more here: Gym Workouts For Runners.

 What are plyometric exercises?

-Plyometric exercises are a very explosive form of exercise which involve jumps, hops and bounds.
-In these exercises the goal is to produce the most power in the shortest amount of time, usually this means a minimal ground-contact time to increase explosiveness (1).
+Plyometric exercises are a very explosive form of exercise that involves jumps, hops, and bounds.
+In these exercises the goal is to produce the most power in the shortest amount of time, usually, this means a minimal ground-contact time to increase explosiveness.

-Plyometric exercises are the single best way for runners to increase your explosiveness, running economy and sprint speed.
+Plyometric exercises are the single best way for runners to increase their explosiveness, running economy, and sprint speed.

 How do plyometric exercises benefit runners?